solegarciacoach/project-2-rock-paper-scissors/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/).
+  - No errors were returned when passing through the official [W3C Markup Validation](https://validator.w3.org/).
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/).
+  - No errors were found when passing through the official [W3C CSS Validation - Jigsaw](https://jigsaw.w3.org/css-validator/).
 - JavaScript
   - No errors were found when passing through the official [JSHint](https://jshint.com/).
 - Accesibility